PyDataCZ/pydata.cz/README.md

 ## Upcoming Meetups

-The next meetup will take place in February.
+The next meetup will take place in February 2025.
+Stay tuned :-)

 ## Past Meetups